AndrewMaksimchuk/control/README.md

 `history` - show available hisroty of jobs
 `do-work` - open editor with project of current issues
 `local`   - show git status of local projects
+`estimate`- show spended time on jobs

 #### Files

 `dashboard.txt`   - all repositories with open issues
 `current_job.txt` - repository and issues working on
 `.history`        - all jobs
+`.estimate`       - summary of spending time for jobs

 #### Editor